Registry Operator Installation in EKS

 The operator runs with a cluster context.

 The multi-user approach allows a pod to assume the roles of different service accounts.
 It reads specific service accounts and uses annotations to generate temporary credentials for the ARN, which are accessible to the operator.
-This setup enables customers to create new users and use the JFrog operator for automatic JFrog token exchange and rotation per namespace, eliminating the need to manage secrets in the target namespace.
+This setup enables customers to create new users and use the JFrog operator for automatic token exchange and rotation per namespace, eliminating the need to manage secrets in the target namespace.

 Create a custom-values.yaml file with service account details.